-There’s absolutely nothing wrong with heeding a couple tips and tricks here and there in order to improve select things about yourself or your life.
+There’s absolutely nothing wrong with heeding a couple of tips and tricks here and there to improve selected things about yourself or your life.
 Self-improvement becomes a problem when it puts us under pressure.
-Adding to your weekly stress-load doesn’t seem like something we should strive for.
+Adding to your weekly stress load doesn’t seem like something we should strive for.

 Believe it or not, the fact is: It’s completely possible to take it down a notch and still feel like your best self.
 We’ve gathered five reasons to scale down your efforts on non-stop self-improvement.

-The self-improvement craze promises us that every single one of us can optimize our own performance, status, looks, ability to focus etc. – that is, if you just put enough work in.
-In other words, there are no excuses for those of us who simply want to enjoy their life.
+The self-improvement craze promises us that every single one of us can optimize our performance, status, looks, ability to focus etc. — that is, if you just put enough work in.
+In other words, there are no excuses for those of us who simply want to enjoy our life.